MikeHopley/ftl-ships-guide/crystal-b.md

 Sector 1 distress beacons are…maybe worth visiting.
 You have blue options from cloaking-1 (weak) and teleporter (okay).

-…and I lied again.
-It’s [technically possible](https://www.reddit.com/r/ftlgame/comments/al3bil/safely_destroying_auto_ships_with_a_medbay_on_the/) to kill automated ships, with perfect timing.
-Make one tiny slip and you lose a Crystal though, so I don’t think the risk is worth the reward.
-It’s not like this ship needs the scrap.
+With perfect timing, it’s [technically possible](https://www.reddit.com/r/ftlgame/comments/al3bil/safely_destroying_auto_ships_with_a_medbay_on_the/) to kill automated ships from the start.
+Make one tiny slip and you lose a Crystal though, so I don’t recommend this.